BondaiKa/data_engineer_pet_project/README.md

 - Firstly, I tried to download citibike dataset directly to hdfs, however I didn't fix problem with hadoop settings.
 The hadoop rejected requests like ```ConnectionError or Connection reset by peer``` So I skip this steps and load from local store to hdfs manually using hdfs dfs command.
-- The dataset of each source could be separate n ot only for stages (`landing` `staging` `report`) but also for year/month.
-The path could be like `hdfs://localhost:9000/user/karim/weather/2022/04/file-name.parquet` and read multiple csv/parquet files.
-- Optimize join query if I didn't do that (remove redundant `groupby` days)

 ### Analysis